ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 - Motivation
 the estimation of the robot dynamic model is usually performed offline, therefore, changes in the structural parameters will restart the identification procedure from scratch, especially during robot's interaction with other objects (i.e. payloads to the end-effector, collision detection, reaction strategies adopted during motion)

-- Related Approaches - using regression
+- Related approaches - using regression
 (1) direct dynamic model learning - how the system, given its actual state, responds to a certain input, i.e.
   [10] learn the transition probability model
   [12] reconstruct the system nonlinear dynamics with GP